Happy New Year

 - This is more of something I personally picked up from the book.
 While I often employ project management tools such as Trello when working on my own personal projects, and create ERDs when making apps that interact with a database, I have never used a critical path chart.
 Next time I do a game jam with friends, I may suggest we create one to help us stay generally on schedule.

-After finishing that book, I decided to brush up on my functional programming skills by reading Learn You a Haskell for Great Good!.
 I programmed in Haskell while taking a programming languages course at UCF taught by Dr. Gary Leavens, and I really enjoyed it.
 Since then I’ve wanted to learn more about Haskell and functional programming, and now that I’ve finished reading this book I feel like I have a decent grasp on the language.
 Of all the functional programming concepts, I think the idea of folds interest me the most.
 Something about the thought of specifying the manner in which operations are performed on a dataset so that the operations can be abstracted away and created ad-hoc via anonymous functions piques my interest 🤓.
 I’m not sure if I’ll be building any projects in Haskell any time soon, but at least I can finally say that I know what a monad is 😃 (spoiler: a value with context)

 Oh, and last Friday night I finished a new game, Runelock!
 I started this one all the way back in summer, made zero progress on it during the fall semester, and finally finished it a few days ago.
 Besides being busy with class, work, and applying to grad school, I neglected to finish the project because the last thing I had left to do was create the menus and add the music and sound effects.
 This was my first project in Godot, and I was worried that it would be difficult to do this; luckily putting these finishing touches on the game proved to be rather easy.
 I may go back and add more sound effects and the option to toggle the music and SFX audio separately in the future.
 Anyway, you can check it out here!
 (Also I’ve been alerted that the game doesn’t work if one tries to play it in the Itch.io desktop app.
 If you face this issue, try playing it in your browser instead).